-Your Hitachi VCR is a precision electro-mechanical device which requires professional maintenance after a period of normal use.
+Your Hitachi VCR is a precision electro mechanical device which requires professional maintenance after a period of normal use.

 Usually no maintenance other than head cleaning is required during the warranty period, unless the VCR is used either heavily or infrequently.
 Defective parts are covered during the warranty period, but normal maintenance is your responsibility.
 Consult your VCR service center to find out what they recommend as normal maintenance based on your location, how you use the VCR and the age of the machine.

-if the VCR Doesin't Work Right
+If the VCR Doesn't Work Right

 Many operational problems are easily remedied by reviewing the instructions in this manual and trying out some different controls and settings.
-The chart on page 62 covers the more common problems that new VCR owners encounter.
+The chart on page 62 2ACTUALLY PAGE 60covers the more common problems that new VCR owners encounter.